BY Big Bear

 Extreme Motorbike Rental Scams

-There are two things that can happen in cases where somebody has really made you out to be a target.
+Two things can happen in cases where somebody has made you out to be a target.
 These things are a bit extreme but are reported because they happen.
 One is that you get set up to have your rental bike stolen by somebody with a second key.
 This is the opening for the scammers to jack up the charges.
 They will want you to replace the bike - with a new one!

 Worse, since the rental scammers know you are out of your hotel room for the day or longer, they take the opportunity to rob your hotel room.
 They might not do this themselves, but the setup is there.
 These are just cases to be aware of.
 They are not common because of the heightened danger to the scammers.